The Cerro Gordo County Department of Public Health works to optimize the health of all people in Cerro Gordo County.

 Trying to find Public Health?
 Use this map of downtown Mason City.

 The Cerro Gordo County Department of Public Health, created in 1990, is governed by a five member board.
 Board of Health members are appointed by the Cerro Gordo County Board of Supervisors.
-The health department is organized into six service sections, which provide a variety of essential services to the community.
+The health department is organized into five service sections, which provide a variety of essential services to the community.
 The Department has an overall budget of $3.8 million, of which 30 percent is local tax dollars.
 We have a staff of 42 people who provide more than 50 various programs to county residents.